 The only way to avoid allergic reactions is to avoid the foods, medications or insect stings that cause them.
 Receiving any allergy diagnosis is tough.
 But a food allergy diagnosis can feel especially overwhelming.
 You’ll need to learn how to properly read ingredient labels, adapt recipes, avoid cross contact, cook and bake safely, and navigate eating out and traveling.
 You’ll become your child’s number one advocate, educating family, friends, and staff at your child’s school, day care, and extra-curricular activities, so they can help keep your child safe and included.

-There is even a summer camp just for kids with food allergies.
-Camp Blue Spruce is the only overnight summer camp in the country free from the top 8 foods that cause 90% of allergic reactions (milk, egg, peanuts, tree nuts, wheat, soy, fish and shellfish) as well as sesame and gluten.
-And it’s located right here in Oregon.
+Kids with food allergies can find support and friendship through the many programs of Camp Blue Spruce, the only overnight summer camp in the country free from gluten and the foods that cause 90% of allergic reactions (milk, egg, peanuts, tree nuts, wheat, soy, fish, shellfish and sesame).
+And it’s located right here in Oregon!

 How to Support People with Food Allergies